LinguaPhylo/linguaPhylo.github.io/developer/setup-dev-env.md

 ### Common problem

-If your build failed and the red text message showed "an API of a component compatible with Java 17 ...", then you need to check if your Java version is 17.
+If your build failed and there was the red text showing "an API of a component compatible with Java 17 ...", then you need to check if your Java version is 17.
 In the screenshot below, the Java version was 1.8.

 <figure class="image">